Womad (website)

 WOMAD (워마드) is an online community of women based in South Korea.
 It was founded in 2016, after it split from Megalia, another radical feminist online community, after Megalia began restricting the use of homophobic and transphobic slurs.

-It is widely classified as misandrist, homophobic, and transphobic.
+It is widely classified as anti-male, homophobic, and transphobic.
 A number of its members admitted to being involved in crimes, including the drugging and sexual assault of a male Australian child.

 Overview

 WOMAD split from Megalia on January 22, 2016.
 "WOMAD" is a combination of the words "woman" and "nomad".
 It formed due to Megalia issuing a ban on the use of certain explicit slurs against gay men and transgender people.
 This change in policy led to the migration of anti-LGBT members.
 WOMAD users respond to discrimination against women in South Korea by "mirroring" it against men.
 According to experts, this is a reaction to Ilbe Storage, a right-wing website that is also based in South Korea.
 The website has contributed to an anti-feminist backlash in South Korea.
 However, according to WOMAD itself, its users are not a feminist group.

 WOMAD has caused controversy due to extreme online trolling, such as postings that boast animal abuse.
 Others show extreme hatred towards gay and transgender people; for this reason, WOMAD has been called "Korean-style TERFs".
 They have also been described as "neoliberal".
 Users of the site remained supportive of the former President of South Korea, Park Geun-hye, after she was imprisoned following the 2016 South Korean political scandal.
 It was embroiled in a number of accusations for mocking Korean War veterans, the Catholic Church, and labor rights activists.
 A number of posts mocking the deceased actor Kim Joo-hyuk caused further controversy.
 Following such incidents, critics lambasted WOMAD as a "hateful website that is aggravating conflict and division of society" among South Koreans.

 The site has a voting system similar to Reddit, allowing users to upvote or downvote posts.
 It uses a swastika symbol in the 'thumbs-up' button, with '워념글 추천' written below, meaning 'suggest this as an insightful article' in Korean.
 Its favicon is a representation of a vulva, with red dot at the center of it representing both period blood and fire.